Woodes Rogers: Privateering expedition

-Preparation and the early voyage
+Preparation and early voyage

 The War of the Spanish Succession started in 1702, during which England's main maritime foes were France and Spain, and a number of Bristol ships were given letters of marque, allowing them to strike against enemy shipping.
 At least four vessels in which Rogers had an ownership interest were granted the letters.
-One, Whetstone Galley, named for Rogers' father-in-law, received the letters before being sent to Africa to begin a voyage in the slave trade.
-It did not reach Africa, but was captured by the French.
+One, Whetstone Galley, named for Rogers' father-in-law, received the letters before being sent to Africa to begin a voyage in the Atlantic slave trade (Rogers would continue to engage in slave trading for the rest of his life).
+The ship did not reach Africa, but was captured by the French.
 Rogers suffered other losses against the French, although he does not record their extent in his book.
 He turned to privateering as a means of recouping these losses.

 In late 1707, Rogers was approached by William Dampier, a navigator and friend of Rogers' father, who proposed a privateering expedition against the Spanish.
 This was a desperate move on the part of Captain Dampier to save his career.
 Dampier had recently returned from leading a two-ship privateering expedition into the Pacific, which culminated in a series of mutinies before both ships finally sank due to Dampier's error in not having the hulls properly protected against worms before leaving port.
 Unaware of this, Rogers agreed.
 Financing was provided by many in the Bristol community, including Thomas Goldney II of the Quaker Goldney family and Thomas Dover, who would become president of the voyage council and Rogers' father in law.
 Commanding two frigates, Duke and Duchess, and captaining the first, Rogers spent three years circumnavigating the globe.
 The ships departed Bristol on 1 August 1708.
 Dampier was aboard as Rogers' sailing master.